 We will ensure that, as an organisation, we are suitably placed to deliver the priorities identified for Pendle and its residents.
 To do this we will employ the right people with the right skills in the right job.
-We will maintain robust financial processes, standards and systems optimising the technology and resources we have available to us, making us more efficient and effective in our service delivery.
+We will maintain robust financial processes, standards and systems optimising the technology and resources we have available to us, making us more efficient and effective in our service delivery and becoming Digital by Default.